mesfind/bioinfo-python/_episodes/05-seaborn-viz.md

 ## A Simple Scatterplot

 Let's start with a basic scatterplot.
-We'll simply plot the weight on the x-axis and the hind foot length on the y-axis.
+We'll simply plot the weight on the horizontal axis and the hind foot length on the vertical axis.
 This uses the seaborn function `.lmplot()`.
 This function can take a Pandas DataFrame directly.
 It also will fit a regression line, by default.
 Since we may not want to visualize these data with a regression line, we will use the `fit_reg=False` argument.

 ~~~
 sns.lmplot("weight", "hindfoot_length", data=surveys_complete, fit_reg=False)